-I,, request my attorney to include the following distributions in my/our trust at the time of my / our death.
-Upon the death of the Grantor, and after the payment of the Grantor's just debts, funeral expenses, and expenses of last illness, the following distributions shall be made: Specific Distributions.
-The following specific distributions shall be made from the assets of the Trust. \$ (amount or %) shall be distributed to pequest shall be distributed to the Presbytery of or with the residuary assets of the Trust.
-Name, address, phone number and contact person of church Name, address, phone number and contact person of Presbytery Other designated distributions (include name, address, phone number and contact person): 1 2
+I,, request my attorney to include the following listributions in my/our trust at the time of my / our death.
+Upon the death of the Grantor, and after the payment of the Grantor's just lebts, funeral expenses, and expenses of last illness, the following distributions hall be made: Specific Distributions.
+The following specific distributions shall be made rom the assets of the Trust. \$ (amount or %) shall be distributed to If this church does not survive the Grantor, this pequest shall be distributed to the Presbytery of or with the residuary assets of he Trust.
+Name, address, phone number and contact person of church Name, address, phone number and contact person of Presbytery Other designated distributions (include name, address, phone number and contact person): 1 2 2 ··